uBizzy/koseven/system/guide/ko7/routing.md

 # Routing

-KO7 provides a very powerful routing system.
+Koseven provides a very powerful routing system.
 In essence, routes provide an interface between the urls and your controllers and actions.
 With the correct routes you could make almost any url scheme correspond to almost any arrangement of controllers, and you could change one without impacting the other.

 As mentioned in the [Request Flow](flow) section, a request is handled by the [Request] class, which will look for a matching [Route] and load the appropriate controller to handle that request.